byu-cpe/ecen625/_labs/lab_vitis_hls.md

 * **array partitioning**: partitions an array into smaller arrays, which may result in an RTL with multiple small memories or multiple registers instead of one large memory.
 This effectively increases the amount of read and write ports for the storage.

-Please refer to the [user guide](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_2/ug1399-vitis-hls.pdf) for details on how to apply these optimizations.
-You may insert pragmas or set directives to apply optimizations.
-You can find code snippets with inserted pragmas throughout the user guide, and a full reference is given in Chapter 4.
+Please refer to the [user guide](https://docs.amd.com/r/en-US/ug1399-vitis-hls/HLS-Programmers-Guide) for details on how to apply these optimizations.
+You may insert pragmas or modify the configuration file to apply optimizations.

+You are encouraged to experiment with these optimizations, and others (eg. code restructuring), to achieve the best solution possible.
+You are welcome to remove the lines in the configuration file that disable optimizations.
+For this part of the assignment, you only need to set *k* to 3.

 **Your proposed solution must meet the clock period constraint, and must not exceed the resources available on the targeted FPGA (xc7z020clg484-1).**